Sensely/SenselySDK-iOS/README.md

 * Open the Xcode project by running open SenselySDKSample.xcworkspace from the terminal
 * Specify `Privacy - Microphone Usage Description` - `So that avatar can hear you`
 * Build and run the project on iOS simulator or real device
-* When the app loads, provide your username and password to see available conversations - you can request a demo license to get access.
+* When the app loads, provide your username and password to see available conversations - request a demo license from Sensely to get access.

 - To avoid warning ITMS-90381: Too many symbol files add in your `Podfile` the following lines of code: